flapjack/flapjack.io/source/sections/3_pagerduty_credentials.md

 ### Query Parameters

-Parameters sent for pagerduty credentials updates must form a valid [JSON Patch (RFC 6902)](http://tools.ietf.org/html/rfc6902) document.
+Parameters sent for PagerDuty credentials updates must form a valid [JSON Patch (RFC 6902)](http://tools.ietf.org/html/rfc6902) document.
 This is comprised of a bare JSON array of JSON-Patch operation objects, which have three members:

 Parameter | Type | Description
 --------- | ---- | -----------